 - Extra features (and why you would need them)

-Before we begin, please take a moment to view some of the best selling digital pianos on Amazon, and see how well they compare to the YDP-181 and YDP-184:
+Before we begin, please take a moment to view some of the best selling digital pianos online, and see how well they compare to the YDP-181 and YDP-184:

 Hammer Action: GHE vs. GH3